jackbarry24/poke/README.md

 # poke

-**poke** is a fast, minimal, curl replacement for the terminal.
+**poke** is a fast, minimal, HTTP request sender for the terminal.
+It is not designed as a drop in curl replacement, and will not offer nearly the same amount of features as curl.
 It gives you powerful HTTP debugging with a CLI-first workflow, file-backed requests, Vim (or any other editor) based editing, and smart request reuse.

 ---